New classes of quantum anomalous Hall crystals in multilayer graphene

 Theoretical progress has been made to understand the integer filling $\nu=1$ for pentalayer graphene \cite{dong2023theory,zhou2023fractional,dong2023anomalous,herzog2024moire,PhysRevB.110.075109,kwan2023moir,yu2024moir,PhysRevB.109.L241115,huang2024fractional}.
 Although there is no band gap at the single particle level because electrons are pushed to layers far away from the aligned hBN and feel only a weak moir\'e potential, Hartree Fock calculations \cite{dong2023theory,zhou2023fractional,dong2023anomalous,PhysRevB.110.075109,kwan2023moir} show that interactions can spontaneously generate a large crystal potential at the mean field level, providing a narrow Chern band with $C=1$.
-In the limit of a vanishing moir\'e potential, the phase is a topological version of Wigner crystal, dubbed as quantum anomalous Hall crystal (QAHC) \cite{zhou2023fractional,dong2023anomalous}.
+In the limit of a vanishing moir\'e potential, the phase is a topological version of Wigner crystal, dubbed as quantum anomalous Hall crystal (QAHC) \cite{zhou2023fractional,dong2023anomalous}, while in some reference QAHC is referred to as a topological charge density wave~\cite{PhysRevLett.133.066601,PhysRevB.109.115116}.
 Similar physics is predicted to appear in rhombohedrally stacked $n_\mathrm{layer}$-layer graphene with $n_\mathrm{layer}=4,6,7$, later verified by experiments \cite{lu2024extended,choi2024electric,xie2024even,ding2024electrical}.
-The new concept of QAHC has attracted lots of attentions~\cite{PhysRevLett.132.236601,soejima2024anomalous,dong2024stability,tan2024parent,patri2024extended,PhysRevB.110.155148}.
+The new concept of QAHC has attracted lots of attentions~\cite{PhysRevLett.132.236601,soejima2024anomalous,dong2024stability,tan2024parent,tan2024wavefunction,patri2024extended,PhysRevB.110.155148,wei2024edge}.
 However, there are debates on whether the QAH insulator is really different from a moir\'e band insulator and the role of the moir\'e potetial~\cite{dong2023anomalousjournalclub}.
 In this paper we ask the following question: can we find a QAHC state which also breaks the moir\'e translation symmetry, thereby sharply distinguished from a moir\'e band insulator?
 If an integer QAH effect is realized at fractional filling, it is guaranteed to break translation symmetry, as observed in twisted bilayer-trilayer graphene \cite{su2024generalized}.
 Here we present surprising results showing that even the integer QAH insulator at $\nu=1$ may break moir\'e translation symmetry.